Home page of www.weldreality.com.

 books can be boring and few provide practical, cost effective weld data.
 My books

-are easy to read and will make you a weld process expert.
+are easy to read and every page will make you a weld process expert.

 Steels | Yield